gramener/gramex/gramex/apps/guide/config/README.md

 ### Predefined variables

-In addition to environment variables, there are some pre-defined variables:
+In addition to environment variables, the following pre-defined variables are available in every YAML file.
+(The examples assume you are processing `D:/app/config/gramex.yaml`, and running Gramex from `D:/app/`):

+- `$YAMLFILE`: absolute path to the current YAML file, e.g. `D:/app/config/gramex.yaml`
+- `$YAMLPATH`: absolute directory of the current YAML file, e.g. `D:/app/config/`
+- `$YAMLURL`: is the relative URL path to the directory of the current YAML file (without leading / trailing slashes) from the current working directory. e.g. `base/dir/gramex.yaml` has a `$YAMLURL` of `base/dir`, and `gramex.yaml` has a `$YAMLURL` of `.`.
+- `$GRAMEXPATH`: absolute path to the Gramex directory
 - `$GRAMEXDATA` is the directory where local Gramex data is stored.
 This is at:
     - `%LOCALAPPDATA%\Gramex Data\` on Windows
     - `~/.config/gramexdata/` on Linux
     - `~/Library/Application Support/Gramex Data/` on OS X
-- `$GRAMEXPATH` is the directory where Gramex is installed.

-There are a set of pre-defined variables that are based on the YAML file that is procesed.
-For example, if you're processing `D:/app/config/gramex.yaml`, and running Gramex from `D:/app/`, then:

-- `$YAMLPATH` is the absolute directory of the current YAML file being processed. e.g. `D:/app/config/gramex.yaml`.
-- `$YAMLFILE` is the current YAML file being processed, e.g. `D:/app/config/`
-- `$YAMLURL` is the relative URL path to the directory of the current YAML file (without leading / trailing slashes), e.g. `config`

 ### Computed variables